 By automating these vital processes, security is now integrated across a product's whole lifecycle rather than beginning when the security team first gets their hands on it, which is sometimes an afterthought.
 The goal is to make sure that every single member of the development team is aware of their responsibilities for security.
 This approach seeks to avoid risks before they become a problem.

 SecOps enables security teams to scale, delegating tasks to other employees, and security mitigation at every opportunity.
-The security team will no longer operate in isolation but will instead work closely with the majority of team members, particularly those who are extensively involved in development.
+The security team will no longer operate in isolation but will instead work closely with the majority of the team members, particularly those who are extensively involved in development.

 What happens when IT and security teams join forces?